BritishPandaChick/100-days-of-code/log.md

 **Thoughts** Once again, looked at some of the CSS Images of notepads on CodePen to get some inspiration before I started.
 Decided to try replicating some of the code I've seen on CodePen.
 I had to google a bit of the code to understand how it works, but I managed to get my version similar to the one I was working off of on CodePen.
 Will try the next challenge tomorrow then switch gears and maybe try Odin Project a bit.

 **Link(s) to work**: [Daily CSS Images Day 8-Notepad](https://codepen.io/BritishPandaChick/full/dzjJwb/)

+### Day 9: August 25, 2017

+**Today's Progress**: Made a calendar for Day 8 of Daily CSS Images Challenge.
+Use the tutorial on W3schools.com to make a monthly calendar.

+**Thoughts** I wanted to make a simple calendar so I did some googling before I decided to build this project.
+I found this tutorial on W3schoools and decided to try making it with them.
+Overall it was a better experience making this project.
+Will be switching from Daily CSS Images to projects on Odin Project tomorrow to see how those go before returning to the Daily CSS Image challenge.
+All that is left to do for this project is play with the fonts and colors.

+**Link(s) to work**: [Daily CSS Images Day 9-Calendar](https://codepen.io/BritishPandaChick/full/Mvqymz/)